news

 What Happened

-Lori Vallow Daybell, infamously known as the “Doomsday Mom,” was sentenced to two consecutive life sentences on July 25, 2025, in Arizona for her involvement in the conspiracy to murder her fourth husband, Charles Vallow, and her niece’s ex-husband, Brandon Boudreaux.
-This sentencing follows her earlier convictions in Idaho, where she was found guilty of murdering her two children, Tylee Ryan and Joshua “JJ” Vallow, as well as conspiring to kill Chad Daybell’s first wife, Tammy Daybell.
-The legal proceedings surrounding Vallow Daybell have drawn significant media attention due to the bizarre circumstances of the case, which include claims of doomsday beliefs and the notion that her children were “zombies.”
+Lori Vallow Daybell, often referred to as the “doomsday mom,” was sentenced to two life sentences in Arizona on July 25, 2025, after being found guilty of conspiring to kill her fourth husband, Charles Vallow, and her niece’s ex-husband, Brandon Boudreaux.
+These sentences are to be served consecutively and follow her earlier convictions in Idaho, where she was sentenced to life in prison for the murders of her two children, Tylee Ryan and Joshua “JJ” Vallow.
+The legal proceedings have unfolded over several years and have drawn significant public attention due to the bizarre circumstances surrounding the case, including claims of doomsday religious beliefs and the alleged belief that her children were “zombies.”

 Key Details

-• Sentencing Date: July 25, 2025
+• Sentencing Date: July 25, 2025.

-• Charges: Two counts of conspiracy to commit first-degree murder
+• Charges: Two counts of conspiracy to commit first-degree murder.

 • Sentences: Two life sentences in Arizona, to be served consecutively and in addition to her existing life sentences in Idaho.